 So let’s go back to our example, this time you predict West Ham Utd will beat Arsenal 1-0.
 So on this occasion you’re being more specific with the outcome of the bet and picked a more variable outcome, as winning scores vary so broadly, it becomes harder to predict.
 A score prediction is a ‘Score Market’, a ‘Scorecast Market’ is a combination of final score and first goalscorer.

-- Chose a category like football, select a market, like a team to win a football match
+- Chose a category such as football, select a market, like a team to win a football match.

 But for now let’s concentrate on the win.

-- Chose a horse and put a single stake on the horse to win
+- Choose a horse and put a single stake on the horse to win.

 Betting each way means you place a wager on the outcome of a race runner finishing first second or third in the majority of cases and or winning the race.
 But let’s start off with the concept of places, because that’s what each way means.